Definitions and medical terms about stillbirth

 Large for gestational age (LGA)

 Babies that are ‘large for gestational age’ means babies that are born over the 90th percentile.
-This means that the baby weighs more than 90% of babies born at the same gestational age in the population.
+This means that the baby weighs more than 9 out of 10 babies born at the same gestational age in the population.
 We have more information for anyone worried about having a big baby.

 Medical examiner